NGO-Algorithm-Audit/DUO-CUB/README.md

 ℹ️ Data: [Statistics Netherlands](https://www.cbs.nl/nl-nl/maatwerk/2024/21/ontvangers-uitwonendenbeurs-herkomst-2014-2017-2019-2021-en-2022)

+📣 Political reaction: [Apologies](https://www.cbs.nl/nl-nl/maatwerk/2024/21/ontvangers-uitwonendenbeurs-herkomst-2014-2017-2019-2021-en-2022) of Dutch Minister for Education for indirect discrimination in the CUB process

 ## Key findings
 -   **Finding 1:** The CUB process as a whole has been biased against students with a non-European migration background.
 -   **Finding 2:** The risk profile used in the CUB process was biased against students with a non-European migration background.
 This bias was caused by assigning higher risk scores to students with a certain type of education (mbo-students) and to students living closer to their parent(s).